 Given the severity and often chronic nature of psychotic disorders, home remedies (for example, those not devised and administered by professionals) are not deemed to be appropriate.
 Antipsychotic medications are proven effective in treating acute psychosis and reducing the risk of future psychotic episodes.
 For example, the treatment of schizophrenia or bipolar disorder with psychotic features thus has two main phases: an acute phase, when higher doses of medication might be necessary in order to treat psychotic symptoms, followed by a maintenance phase, which could be lifelong.
-During the maintenance phase, the medication dosage is gradually reduced to the minimum required to prevent further episodes.
-If symptoms reappear on a lower dosage, a temporary increase in dosage may help prevent a relapse.
+During the maintenance phase, the medication dosage is gradually reduced to the minimum required to prevent further psychotic episodes.
+If symptoms reappear on a lower dosage, a short-term increase in dosage may help prevent a relapse.

 Even with continued treatment of the more chronic or recurring psychotic disorders, some patients experience relapses.
 By far, though, the highest relapse rates for such diseases are seen when medication is discontinued.
 The large majority of patients experience substantial improvement when treated with antipsychotic agents.
 Some patients, however, do not respond to medications, and a few may seem not to need them.

 Antipsychotic medications are the cornerstone in the management of psychosis.
 They have been available since the mid-1950s, and although antipsychotics do not cure the illness, they greatly reduce the symptoms and usually allow the patient to function better, have better quality of life, and enjoy an improved outlook.
 The choice and dosage of medication is individualized and is best done by a physician who is well trained and experienced in treating severe mental illness.